jfbu/texdimens/texdimens/README.md

 According to a reference on the web by an anonymous contributor the dimensions representable with both `in` and `cm` units have the shape `trunc(3613.5*k)sp` for some integer `k`.
-The largest one smaller than a give dimension will thus differ from it by at most about `0.055pt`, which is also about `0.02mm`.
+The largest one smaller than a given dimension will thus differ from it by at most about `0.055pt`, which is also about `0.02mm`.

 For example `\texdimenbothincm{1cm}` expands to `0.99994cm` which maps internally